 So far, we’ve mainly focused on federal student loan forgiveness programs, which only wipe away federal student loans, such as unsubsidized or subsidized direct loans.
 If you have private student loan debt, however, you don’t have as many options.

 Often, these LRAPs only require two or three years of service, rather than the 10 years you’d need to put in for PSLF.
-Some common careers that qualify for LRAPs include doctor, lawyer, nurse and teacher.
+Some common careers that qualify for LRAPs include doctor, lawyer

 If you’re drowning in private student loan debt, a federal forgiveness program won’t be able to help, but you might find alternative options that could offer relief.